 Wellness Goes Mainstream

-It’s clear any combination of these pillars—yoga, music and nature—have paved the way for today’s festival scene.
+It’s clear any combination of these pillars—yoga, music and nature—have paved the way for today’s broader festival scene.
 (Those die-hard music fans are finally embracing a smorgasbord of wellness tents.)
 “The words yoga and festival now go together, everywhere and all over the world,” says the happy co-creator.
 “This really good thing has spread far and wide.”

 “I’m very dedicated to people having a real high-quality, authentic, lineage-based experience in all of the classes, whether it’s yoga or meditation,” says Schuyler.
 On-site, this feeling is palpable.
 Talented lineups share from deep wells of knowledge; we leave feeling enriched and inspired.

 When it comes to transformational ambiance, we can see why Squaw Valley was the perfect place to birth this festival.
-Though you may be surprised to hear that the creators, Shaun, Jeff and Schuyler, initially envisioned it as a once-per-year event.
+Though you may be surprised to hear that the creators, Sean, Jeff and Schuyler, initially envisioned it as a once-per-year event.
 So how did it turn into this globally-celebrated platform for growth?

 The Idea Catches Fire

-Its evolution was, and is, in direct response to us: the budding fans, turned community, which began to form.
+Its evolution was, and is, in direct response to us: the budding fans-turned-committed-community, which began to form.
 “We didn’t realize people would be looking for a community through this,” Schuyler says.
 This led to the creators’ collective question, “How do you make more of a good thing and make it a 365-day-experience instead?”
 They answered this question and satiated our yearning.
 Enter Wanderlust studios and 108 Events to provide collective experiences; enter high-quality online classes and content to enrich the solo moments in between.